sudostake/sudostake_web_near/docs/features/lender-positions.md

 ## Helpful habits
 - Refresh or trigger indexing if a repayment just landed and the status still reads **Active**—indexing clears the position automatically.
 - Watching someone else’s account?
 Use the search input at the top to paste a lender account ID and preview their public positions.
+- New lender?
+Keep [Fund a liquidity request](../guides/fund-liquidity-request.md) nearby so you remember the repayment expectations and indexer behaviour.